 Many people, including myself, tend to take a rain-check when it comes to putting money aside for saving.
 But why?
 Why do we convince ourselves it’s OK to not prioritise saving money?

-I did some digging and found 4 reasons people do not save money.
-See if you can identify with one, if not some of the reasons.
+There are 4 reasons people do not save money.
+See if you can identify with one, if not some of the reasons:

 I just need to buy that one thing before I can start saving…

 Yeah… you said that before… a couple of times actually.
 There will always be something new and shiny to buy.
 We have a tendency to believe that new stuff will make us happy, content or “fit in”.
 Face it, chasing a lifestyle you can’t afford only causes terrible stress for you and your loved ones.